chbeu/chbeu.github.io/content/talks/pd02_popstar2010/index.md

 - Karl A. Fröschl
 - Christine Bauer
 - Sarah Spiekermann
-tags: [talk, music, popstar, music business, technology interruption]
+tags: [talk, music, popstar, music business, technology interruption, communication to the public]

 # Is this a featured talk? (true/false)
 featured: false